-Among the various available trigger types, the "When a custom field value is changed to a specific value" is the one which will have you thinking with surgeon-like precision, since this trigger reacts by setting your automation in motion when a Custom Field value is changed to a specific value.
-Custom Fields can be used in a myriad of ways to begin with, but it's when designing your own Moosend automation that you'll get most out of them!
+Among the various available trigger types, the "When a custom field value is changed to a specific value" is the one that will have you thinking with precision since it reacts by setting your automation in motion when a Custom Field value is changed to a specific value.
+Custom Fields can be used in many ways, but it is when you design your own automation workflow that you will get the most out of them.

 There are three parameters that you need to define on this type of trigger:

 1. You need to choose whether the automation will be triggered for every change that occurs to that specific value, or whether it will be triggered only on the first change to that value.

 2. The second parameter you need to define is the name of the Custom Field whose value needs to be changed in order to trigger your automation.

 You will find all the available custom fields on the drop-down menu, along with the email list where each one is used, indicated by its name in brackets.

 3. The last parameter you need to define is the actual value your custom field needs to be changed to, in order to trigger your automation.